Approximately 4.3 miles long, parallel to Columbia Pike along 9th Street South and 12th Street South

-- Located on low-volume and low-speed streets (25 MPH).
+- Located on low-volume and low-speed streets (25 MPH)

-- Logical, direct and continuous routes.
+- Logical, direct and continuous routes

-- Marked with clear signage and street markings.
+- Marked with clear signage and street markings

-- Provide convenient access to desired destinations.
+- Provide convenient access to desired destinations

-- Comfortable and safe crossings for bikers and pedestrians at intersections.
+- Comfortable and safe crossings for bikers and pedestrians at intersections

-The proposed projects should significantly improve pedestrian safety at four challenging intersections, including people walking to and from Randolph Elementary School, Patrick Henry Elementary School, Columbia Pike Library, Arlington Career Center, and Arlington Transit (ART) and Metrobus stops.
+These projects should significantly improve pedestrian safety at four challenging intersections, including people walking to and from Randolph Elementary School, Patrick Henry Elementary School, Columbia Pike Library, Arlington Career Center, and Arlington Transit (ART) and Metrobus stops.

-- Enhanced on‐street route, some new street and trail links.
+- Enhanced on‐street route, some new street and trail links

-- Improvements to street alignment.
+- Improvements to street alignment

-- New signage, pavement markings and crosswalks.
+- New signage, pavement markings and crosswalks

-Additional community meetings were held with County staff in April, May and June 2014 with the Bicycle Advisory Committee, the Columbia Heights Executive Committee, and the Penrose, Alcova Heights, Arlington Heights, and Douglas Park civic associations.
+Initial community meetings were held with adjacent civic associations in summer 2012.
+Additional community meetings were held in spring 2014 with the Bicycle Advisory Committee, Columbia Heights Executive Committee, and the Penrose, Alcova Heights, Arlington Heights, and Douglas Park civic associations.

 The $1 million project is funded through local funds as part of the Columbia Pike Complete Streets Program.